stefanocoretta/panman/MANUAL.md

 #### Front matter

 `lof`, `lot`
-include list of figures, list of tables
+include list of figures, list of tables (can also be set using `--lof/--list-of-figures`, `--lot/--list-of-tables`)

 `thanks`
 contents of acknowledgments footnote after document title